entro314-labs/VDK-Blueprints/.ai/docs/CONTRIBUTING.md

 - Community showcase for innovative rules
 - Documentation acknowledgments

-Thank you for contributing to VibeKit VDK AI Rules!
+Thank you for contributing to VDK Blueprints!
 Your contributions help make AI-assisted development better for everyone.